Defining the Next-Gen MSSP with Robotic Decision Automation

 Enable organizations to make better use of the tools they have

-Before they engaged with CyberPeak, many of the next-gen MSSP’s clients weren’t making optimal use of tools like system information and event management (SIEM) solutions—and in some cases, weren’t deriving much value from them at all.
+Before they engaged with CyberPeak, many of the next-gen MSSP’s clients weren’t making optimal use of tools like system information and event management (SIEM) software solutions—and in some cases, weren’t deriving much value from them at all.
 “They’d say things like, ‘We haven’t even logged into our SIEM in four months…’

 The biggest problem is SIEMs aren’t being managed efficiently.
 Is anyone writing rules?
 Is anyone logging in?
 Has the SIEM been optimized to meet their requirements?
 Next-gen MSSPs optimize the environment and then use the Respond Analyst to look at the events.
 Malware, ransomware, and data exfiltration are now being found by CyberPeak because of it.